- Learn about OFX's bank-beating exchange rates.

-- Wide range of currencies and countries available to senders.
+- A wide range of currencies and countries are available to senders.

 - Competitive foreign exchange rates independently reviewed.

-- Additional features for business transfers, making OFX a good option for online sellers, importers, and companies with overseas employees.
+- Additional features for business transfers make OFX a good option for online sellers, importers, and companies with overseas employees.

 - No maximum transfer amount for most currencies.

 - Online-only service, so you can't pay in cash.